No Substitute for Inspiration

-Third period was this Spanish teacher's biggest challenge.
-Would her prayers for help in reaching this group of distracted teens be answered?
+Would this teacher's prayers for help in reaching her distracted students be answered?

 Substitute.
 Every high school student knew what that meant: a chance to goof off until the “real” teacher came back.
 Not in my class, I thought as I prepared for my beginner Spanish students.

 I was working a long-term job, filling in for a teacher on maternity leave until the New Year, and this class was my biggest challenge.
 I had years of full-time experience, lots of practice teaching language.
 Yet I couldn’t seem to get through to the kids in my third block.

 The bell rang and the kids wandered in, still deep in the conversations they’d started at lunch.
 The first period after lunch was the worst time for concentration.
 “Settle down,” I said.
 They dropped into their seats.
 Right away their eyelids started to droop.

 “Don’t get too comfortable,” I said.
 “We’re going to do some trabalenguas—tongue twisters.
 That will improve your pronunciation.”